 Fast preset during the encoding process means that your CPU will encode the video faster, leaving less time and less CPU power to process your video.
 This means that the video quality will be lower compared to slow preset which give CPU more time and resources to render your video.

 Placebo is the slowest but gives no advantage compared to Very Slow, which the reason why it named placebo, not worth the increase of CPU resource on video quality in most case

 Nvidia NVENC encoder is a built-in GPU hardware accelerator that performs video encoding.
 It’s a video encoding that you can freely use if your GPU supports NVENC.
-The benefit of using a GPU encoder is it will using part of your GPU that is dedicated only for encoding, so it will have little impact on your game.
+The benefit of using a GPU encoder is it will use part of your GPU that is dedicated only for encoding, so it will have little impact on your game.

-Not only that, since your CPU resource is free from encoding purposes, using NVENC can let you play your games without framerate penalty.
+Not only that, since your CPU resource is free from encoding purposes, using NVENC can let you play your games without getting framerate penalty.

-Which NVIDIA GPU is supported?
+Which NVIDIA GPU support NVENC?